 #1.
 Educate yourself about laws that have worked.

-On Tuesday evening, President Joe Biden spoke out about the horrific school shooting in Uvalde and the need for common sense gun laws.
-“We know common sense gun laws can’t and won’t prevent every tragedy,” Biden tweeted.
+In response to the shooting, which he described as “heartbreaking ... a family’s worst nightmare,” President Joe Biden urged Congress to pass an assault weapons ban, and not for the first time.
+He made a similar plea after the tragedy at Robb Elementary in 2022.
+“We know common sense gun laws can’t and won’t prevent every tragedy,” Biden tweeted at the time.
 “But we know they work and have a positive impact.
 When we passed the assault weapons ban — mass shootings went down.
 When the law expired — mass shootings tripled.”

 Biden was referring to the 10-year federal ban on assault weapons that was passed in 1994.
 The Public Safety and Recreational Firearms Use Protection Act prohibited the sale and manufacturing of certain military-style assault weapons and expired in 2004.